* MORS' website limitedly supports Internet Explorer and Firefox. For best results, use Chrome.

 Our framework for the class will be understanding the types of games that are available to us, and how they relate to gaming at the strategic, operational, and tactical levels of cyber.
 What is the role of matrix games in cyber?
 How do we build realistic tactical games without becoming overwhelmed with detail?
 How do we build analytical tools for tactical adjudication of cyber games?
 How do we handle adjudication of social engineering or deception?

 Gaming information operations will focus on practical tips and techniques for either building games that focus on information operations, or incorporating information operations into large game systems.

 The class will consist of three primary sections: game design, gaming cyber security at the tactical operational, and strategic levels, and gaming information operations.
 As much as possible we will incorporate class exercises and engagements as part of the learning process.

 The "Invoice Me" option can only be used for the registration fee.
-If you need assistance registering please contact Ms. Tina Yan, email@example.com
+This option will display in the credit card dropdown menu on the Checkout page.
+It won't appear if you have social tickets, CEU courses or tutorials in your cart.
+If you need assistance registering please contact Ms. Tina Yan, firstname.lastname@example.org.